Fish Eaters: The Whys and Hows of Traditional Catholicism

 Fifth Sorrow: Mary Sees Jesus Die on the Cross

 "Yes, truly, O Blessed Mother, the sword pierced your soul.
 Only by passing through your soul could it penetrate to the body of your Son.
 When Jesus your Son had given up His spirit, when the cruel spear which pierced His side could no longer touch His soul, it transfixed yours.
 His soul was no longer there.
 Yours was.
 It could not be torn away.
 We call you more than martyr because your love, which made you suffer with your Son, brought pain of soul far more exquisite than any pain of body.
 "Woman, behold thy Son"—how keenly those words must have pierced your loving soul!
 Mere remembrance of them can wring with sorrow our hard, steely hearts.
-Do not wonder, my brethren, that Ma-ray is said to be martyred in spirit.
+Do not wonder, my brethren, that Mary is said to be martyred in spirit.
 Want of affection was far from Mary's heart.
 O, may it be equally far from those of her servants!
 Christ died in body.
 Could she not die with Him in her heart?
 His death was brought about by a love greater than any man has; hers by a love no other mortal ever had, except she."
 (From the Sermon of St. Bernard on the Twelve Stars.)

 Through you, O Virgin Mother, may we draw the waters of salvation out of the wounds of Christ.